A strong counterexample to the log canonical Beauville--Bogomolov decomposition: Preliminaries

 \begin{proof} By \autoref{thm: adj_fiber_space}, $Z$ inherits from $(X,\Delta,\mathbf M)$ the structure of a generalized log Calabi--Yau pair; we denote it by $(Z,\Delta_Z,\mathbf N)$.
 Since $Z$ admits a finite surjective morphism to an abelian variety, it is not uniruled, and it follows now from \autoref{lemma:canonical} that $Z$ has canonical singularities and that $K_Z \sim_{\mathbb Q} 0$.

 Since $A$ is an abelian variety, we may choose a nowhere vanishing section $\sigma$ of $\omega_A$.
 Its pull-back $g^*\sigma$ is a non-zero section of $\omega_Z$.
 Since $K_Z\sim_{\mathbb Q}0$ holds, it follows that $g^*\sigma$ is nowhere vanishing as well.
 In particular, we have $K_Z \sim 0$ and $g$ has to be unramified in codimension 1, since otherwise $g^*\sigma$ would vanish along some divisor.
-By purity of the branch locus \cite{stacks-project}*{Tag 0BMB}, we conclude that $g$ is \'etale.
-Therefore, $Z$ itself is an abelian variety by \cite{MumfordAV}*{\S~18, Theorem (Serre--Lang)}. \end{proof}
+By purity of the branch locus \cite[Tag 0BMB]{stacks-project}, we conclude that $g$ is \'etale.
+Therefore, $Z$ itself is an abelian variety by \cite[\S~18, Theorem (Serre--Lang)]{MumfordAV}. \end{proof}